walnuthq/madara-docs/docs/components/nodes.md

 Gateways will get deprecated once direct, peer to peer communication becomes available in the SN Stack.

-Sometimes the term *feeder gateway* is used.
+Sometimes the term *feeder gateway* (or *fgw*), is used.
 This is the same as *gateway*.

 ### Public-facing API

-Furthermore, nodes may or may not expose a public-facing RPC API.
+Furthermore, nodes may or may not expose a public-facing [RPC API](https://github.com/starkware-libs/starknet-specs/blob/master/starknet_vs_ethereum_node_apis.md).
 This can be utilized by users to access the Appchain - to submit transactions and to read the Appchain state.

-A non-sequencer node forwards transactions to a sequencer node, but can provide direct read access to the Appchain.
+A non-sequencer node forwards transactions to a sequencer node but can provide direct read access to the Appchain.

-### Responsibilities

-Different node types have different responsibilities.

-A full node:
-1. Shares state and updates to it to other full nodes

-- Executes txs and updates the blockchain state
-- Forms blocks
-- Responds to JSON-RPC queries
 - Updates blocks based on work from other components (mostly settlement layer proof verification)
 - Interacts with the orchestrator, offloading a lot of communications to it